Translate

 International Air Tattoo 1981 at RAF Greenham Common.

 What was different from the 1979 International Tattoo to the 1981 event?
-The central theme 1981 was Sea Search and Rescue and some more great aircraft.
+The central theme of 1981 was Sea Search and Rescue, and some more great aircraft.

 Indeed, the arrival of two Royal Jordanian Air Force F-5Es was exceptional.
 One of them also participated in the flying program.

-Even better, the first U.K. visit of a B-52H and seen with individual D-Day marks.
+Even better, the first U.K. visit of a B-52H was seen with individual D-Day marks.

-The A&AEE Sea Fury VZ345 Taxiing out on the Monday following the show was a great highlight.
+The A&AEE Sea Fury VZ345 taxiing out on the Monday following the show was a great highlight.
 The Royal Aircraft Establishment contributed some other great aircraft to the International Tattoo of that year.
-Below, I have included that elusive Devon C2 and Comet 4 A.E.W. and, of course, the DC-3 Dakota that now flies with the BBMF back then in the Royal Aircraft Establishment colours.
+Below, I have included the elusive Devon C2 and Comet 4 A.E.W., and, of course, the DC-3 Dakota that now flies with the BBMF, back then in the Royal Aircraft Establishment colours.

-The U.S. again contributed heavily to the central theme with various HC-130Ns, P-3s, and an S-3A Viking from the U.S.N.
-Carrier Forrestal.
+The US again contributed heavily to the central theme with various HC-130Ns, P-3s, and an S-3A Viking from the US Navy Carrier Forrestal.

-A footnote: the I.A.T. airshow was only held every two years back in the early days.
+A footnote: the I.A.T. airshow was held only every two years in the early days.

 International Air Tattoo 1981